projectbarbel/barbelsite/website/versioned_docs/version-1.5.0/persistence.md

 See the [CqEngine documentation](https://github.com/npgall/cqengine) on all the options you can choose.
 ## Event-based persistence
 `BarbelHisto` provides a sophisticated event mechanism to synchronize the backbone version data with external data sources.
 Events are posted on initialization tasks and data updates.
 Clients can register listeners for events and connect external data sources through the listeners.
 This enables  synchronization with an external data source.
 In the following examples we describe what you need to achieve this kind of persistence integration.

-> The example uses `BarbelMode.BITEMPORAL` because these objects can be stored straight into the external data source.
-When clients use `BarbelMode.POJO` they deal with proxies and have to convert those objects into straight pojos appropriate for data storage and retrieval.
 ### Shadow data source
 To connect the backbone and mirror the data into a custom external data source, clients create listener methods.
 The first method initializes the `shadow` data source:
 ```java